-Action # Title Description Total Funds Contributing 4 ADDRESSING SOCIAL- EMOTIONAL & BEHAVIORAL STUDENT NEEDS To further strengthen SEL services and the mental well-being of our students, Community Circles are implemented with fidelity to ensure student feel a sense of belonging and connectedness to school.
-We will continue to implement Community Circles, and PBIS, and the school's behavior matrix to set clear behavior expectations that support a positive school climate. \$112,113 Y The Dean of School Culture will provide SEL Support to students, address student behavioral issues, lead the SEL and PBIS schoolwide implementation and ensure fidelity of the behavior matrix.
-In addition, the Dean of School Culture will collaborate with the Behavioral Analyst (Consultant) to provide parent workshops on supporting the SEL, and behavioral needs of their student/child at home.
+Zearn Math NWEA MAP Accelerator EJEEA will also expand its after-school programing (academic & social enrichment) combining ASES and ELO-P funding to further mitigate learning loss; and offer intersession and summer programming to further accelerate learning through a partnership with ARC.
+4 ADDRESSING SOCIAL- EMOTIONAL & BEHAVIORAL STUDENT NEEDS An area of concern is the high chronic absenteeism rate combined with escalating student behavioral issue, there is a critical need to strengthen PBIS and the school's behavior matrix to set clear behavior expectations that support a positive school climate. \$201,974 Y EJE Elementary Academy is committed to providing and strengthening social-emotional supports through schoolwide implementation of SEL in combination with PBIS, Community Circles through Restorative practices.
+The Dean of School Culture will provide SEL Support to students, address student behavioral issues, lead the SEL and PBIS schoolwide implementation and ensure fidelity of the behavior matrix; and lead monthly presentations/assemblies with the Counselor.
+In addition, the Dean of School Culture will also provide parent workshops on supporting the SEL, and behavioral needs of their student/child at home.
+The Counselor will provide SEL counseling for students and provide professional development for our staff on strategies to address SEL needs of our students, and staff.
 Classroom management is crucial for social-emotional learning.
 Collaborative for Academic, Social, and Emotional Learning (CASEL) created a framework that addresses five core competencies for SEL.
 These will help teachers tailor their lesson plans according to each student's needs: Self-Awareness, Self-Management, Social Awareness, Relationship Skills, and Responsible Decision-Making.
 The goal is to see an improvement in all-around behavior, and thus an improvement in academic success.
-Teachers will implement AVID strategies, research-based best practices in teaching methodology.
-The focus of these strategies is on promoting rigor through WICOR: Writing, Inquiry, Collaboration, Organization and Reading.
-These methods increase engagement through student ownership, accountability, and critical thinking.
-In addition, tools provided from Museum of Tolerance and Anti-defamation League (ADL) will also be utilized as part of the anti-bias initiative.
-Our school will continue to partner with the following community-based organizations to support the social-emotional, mental health, and health & wellness needs of our students/families: Crossroads Family Center Family Health Centers of San Diego

-Action # Title Description Total Funds Contributing Bastyr Clinic - onsite services 2 times/week MFT Consultant McAllister Institute: Drug prevention San Diego Youth Services 5 BROAD COURSE OF STUDY EJE Middle Academy provides all students with a broad course of study including ELA, SLA, Math, Science, Social Studies, and Physical Education including the following electives: • Art • Music • AVID • Yearbook • Journalism • Leadership • Computer Science Coding \$61,352 N 6 MAINTAINING SAFE & CLEAN SCHOOL FACILITIES EJEMA strives to provide all students and staff with a safe and clean school facility site and adhere to all state and local county health department guidelines.
-Annually, our school administers an annual Facility Inspection Tool (FIT) report, and results will be reported on the SARC and LCAP.
-If there are any issues or findings from the FIT, the Facilities Director will contact CVUSD as the facility is leased from the district via Prop 39 MOU. \$208,424 N 7 SERVICES TO SUPPORT SWD East County serves as the SELPA provider for EJE Middle Academy.
-The SPED Team composed of the Principal/SPED Director, RSPs, Education Professionals, and contracted services (provider) will provide required \$78,731 N
+We will continue to implement the Virtues Project, a schoolwide initiative where virtues are discussed during morning message and community meetings.
+The Behavioral Analyst will collaborate with teachers on developing student behavior plans for identified students and provide training on classroom management.
+Teachers will utilize resources from Harmony, and CASEL resources.
+Our school will continue to partner with the following community-based organizations to support the social-emotional and mental health needs of our students: Crossroads Family Center Family Health Centers of San Diego Bastyr Clinic - onsite services 2 times/week Consultant - MFT McAllister: mental health supports 5 BROAD COURSE OF STUDY EJE Elementary Academy provides all students with a broad course of study including ELA, SLA, Math, Science, Social Studies, and Physical Education including the following enrichment: Music; Art, and Library (Literacy Initiative) that provide students with instruction on how to access the online catalog, internet research and database. \$250,969 N 6 MAINTAINING SAFE & CLEAN SCHOOL FACILITIES EJEEA strives to provide all students and staff with a safe and clean school facility site.
+Annually, our school administers the Facility Inspection Tool (FIT) report, and results will be reported on the SARC, Local Indicators (CA School Dashboard) and LCAP.
+If there are any issues or findings from the FIT, the Facilities Director will contact CVUSD as the facility is leased from the district via Prop 39 MOU. \$551,955 Z 7 SERVICES TO SUPPORT SWD East County serves as the SELPA provider for EJE Elementary Academy.
+The SPED Team composed of the Principal/SPED Director, RSPs, \$651,354 N